 Experts predict that the amount of e-waste will go up by 32% to 82 million tonnes by 2030.
 This trend shows that valuable materials worth billions of dollars are being thrown away.
 Shockingly, currently, only 1% of the demand for rare earth elements is met through recycling.

 In the same year, the Waste and Electrical Equipment Forum said that 5.3 billion cell phones would be thrown away.
 At this point, smartphones are not only impacting our mental health but our planet and our overall quality of life.
 The trouble is, this number has probably gone up since then.
+Some big phone producers, like Samsung and Apple, are trying to combat this by offering software updates for up to seven years.
+This means that instead of throwing away phones, they can be fixed and used for something else, which helps the environment.

 Corporate Responsibility in the Staggering Surge in Global E-Waste